paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Fix to audio in octave clefs 6.0.0-beta.31

+If you are using an octave clef (for instance `K:C clef=treble-8`) it will now sound an octave different.
+The octave calculation was happening twice.

 ## Last version supporting midi.js is 6.0.0-beta.28

 The file [abcjs version supporting midi.js](https://raw.github.io/paulrosen/abcjs/main/bin/abcjs_midi-min.js) is the last version of the old style of sound production that will receive updates.